E-commerce

 Most useful metric

-Is the store converting overall?
+Does the store convert overall?

 e-commerce conversion rate / transaction conversion rate

-Is the problem after adding to cart?
+Is the problem after add-to-cart?

 cart conversion rate